agung96tm/adonis-gravatar/README.md

     default: Env.get('GRAVATAR_DEFAULT', 'retro')
 }
 ```
-or you can use environment variables `.env` file
+or you can use environment variables that you can set on `.env` file.

 ```
 GRAVATAR_SIZE=false